 Two-and-a-half hours later, I’m at Rialto Cafe for the Ska Brewing party.
-There, I’m introduced to a Double IPA that will be doing the same.
 The Ska Brewing guys were the first to invite me to their GABF party last year, and the first to give me an interview there, so they’ll always have a place in my heart.
 Owner Dave Thibodeau gives me time once again.
-We discuss their Double IPA, and their success in the Minnesota market since entering a few months ago.
+We discuss their new Double IPA, and their success in the Minnesota market since entering a few months ago.
 A few members of the Ska team recognize me from last year, which is pretty cool.
-I’ll have this in greater detail in a separate write-up as well.

 I have a Pink Vapor Stew.
-When Devin, their local sales guy, described it to me, it had a lot of words I didn’t like – things like “beets,” “carrots,” and “sour.”
+One of their sales reps describes it to me using a lot of words I don’t like: beets, carrots, sour.
 I enjoy the beer, though, quite a bit.
 It’s wild, which you should expect from Ska Brewing by now, but the flavors harmonize well.
 If it comes to Minnesota, I suggest you give it a shot.
 It’s a sour, no doubt about that, but not so much that it kills you.
 Speaking of life, my phone charges the whole time.
 It’s near full by the time I leave the Rialto.

 Another brewery team who has been very welcoming has been Left Hand Brewing.
 Even before my first GABF, Minnesota Beer Hero Joe Shea and his team have made me feel at home out in the mountains every time I’ve been out there, whether for work or otherwise.
 I was given a tour of their facility on a whim this year, and met one of their founders in passing last year.
 I work with them a lot, because their beer is great and working with them isn’t a pain in the ass.
 Despite their size and the magnitude of their success, no one is blown off or treated as insignificant.